In order to keep your client calm during an audit interview, I suggest you do two things:

 On future audits, I calmly wrote any unexpected answers down in my notepad, nodded my head calmly, and went back to my office and thought about what had been said in the audit interview before expressing my “expert” opinion.

-I made sure to do a little research to make sure that I had a good point to make before I made it.
-This more rational, methodical approach kept me from ruining the safety my audit team had built with the audit client and as an added bonus, I didn’t get kicked off of any more audits.
+I made sure to do a little research to make sure I had a good point to make before I made it.
+This more rational, methodical approach kept me from ruining the safety my audit team had built with the audit client.
+And, as an added bonus, I didn’t get kicked off of any more audits.

 2. Don’t Answer Questions

-Now here is a second thing I have learned about keeping the client calm… be very careful about how you answer their questions.
-In general, you stall and delay answering their questions.
-Which seems rude, right?
-But the truth is that answering questions the wrong way is even more rude.
+Now here is a second thing I learned about keeping the client calm: Be very careful about how you answer their questions.
+In general, if you stall and delay answering their questions, that seems rude, right?
+But the truth is answering questions the wrong way is even more rude.

 I learned this from an old-pro seminar leader.
-He told me that when people ask questions they really don’t want the facts as an answer.
+He told me when people ask questions, they really don’t want the facts as an answer.
 And you know what?
-About 80% of the time I find that he is right.
+About 80% of the time I find he is right.

 People often ask questions they already know the answer to during an audit interview.
 Why?
-Because they are trying to express some emotion without having to come right out and express it.
+Because they try to express some emotion without having to come right out and express it.

 The wrong way to do it

 Here is an example.
-Let’s say the client asks you, “Why did you choose us to audit?”
+Let’s say the client asks you, “Why did you choose to audit us?”

-Now what you could do, which 80% of the time would be the wrong thing to do, is to say, “We start our audit risk assessment process by choosing a methodology for dissecting the organization into its component parts.
+Now what you could say (which 80% of the time would be the wrong thing to do), “We start our audit risk assessment process by choosing a methodology for dissecting the organization into its component parts.
 Then, through interviews and research we numerically rank the risk….”
-And on and on and on bla bla bla bla bla!
+And on and on and on blah blah blah blah blah!

-You spend a whole minute describing your risk assessment process because you assumed that this is what the client wanted to know.
-You are responding like you were taught to do in school when answering the teacher’s questions.
+You spend a whole minute describing your risk assessment process because you assumed this is what the client wanted to know.
+You respond like you were taught to do in school when answering the teacher’s questions.

 What is really going on with the audit client